Authentication

 S2 API requires an authentication token which can be generated and revoked from the dashboard, and has an expiry time at which it is automatically revoked.

 S2 SDKs take care of supplying the authentication token automatically.
-If you are using curl or grpcurl, you can use -H "Authorization: Bearer ${TOKEN}".
+If you are using curl or grpcurl, you can provide it with -H "Authorization: Bearer ${TOKEN}".

 Encryption